AmirWagih1/AmirWagih1/README.md

 - Graphic Design

 ## Projects (I am proud of):
   - [**IMDB Dataset Analytics**](https://github.com/AmirWagih1/imdb-movie-dataset-analytics) : A Complete Data Analytics Project aimed at getting insights out of an  [IMDB dataset](https://www.kaggle.com/datasets/ngochieunguyen/imdb-extensive) I found on kaggle
+  - [**Identify Customer Segments**](https://github.com/AmirWagih1/identify_customer_segments): Identifying customer segments (clusters) of a sales mail company that are prevalent in the demographic data of people of germany using unsupervised learning techniques

 ## Other projects (Not DA/DS related):
 - [**Word mnemonics generator**](https://github.com/AmirWagih1/word_mnemonics_generator) : A Web app that generates mnemonic/related words for a word of your choice.